privacycg/requestStorageAccessFor/README.md

 *   Specification of a `.well-known` configuration that can be checked to ensure embeddee opt-in.
 *   Checking the passed-in origin against the origin of the script making the call.

+Note that these call-time opt-in mechanisms are largely to avoid abuse of prompting.
+The wording of any prompts would then also be critical: it should be clear which domain is requesting access for whom.

+For embeddee opt-in of those endpoints that could receive storage access as a result of a `requestStorageAccessForOrigin` call, which is quite relevant for security, see the security protections section.

 Additional prompt spam abuse mechanisms could be:

 *   Limiting the number of calls to the API on a given page load.